A Beginner's Guide to MySQL Management Studio

 Step 1: Download and Install MySQL Workbench

-- Visit the MySQL Workbench download page.
+- Visit the official MySQL website.

 - Choose the version compatible with your operating system (Windows, macOS, or Linux).